jennjunod/square-star/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea to Brutal
+about: Suggest an idea to TJT
 title: ''
 labels: enhancement
-assignees: ElianCodes
+assignees: JennJunod

 ---